taddison/personal-site/content/blog/2020/01/remark-slide-starter/index.md

 ## Present - Live Server

 The starter uses [Live Server] to run the presentation.
 This will launch a web server that serves the contents of the `public` folder, and will be available by default on port 8080.
+Browse to [http://localhost:8080/index.html](http://localhost:8080/index.html) to see your presentation.

 > If you need to customise the port, edit the `package.json` file

-The great thing about Live Server is it has hot reload - as you edit any file (CSS, Markdown) the server will reload the file and you'll see your changes right away.
+The great (greatest?) thing about Live Server is support for hot reload - as you edit any file (CSS, Markdown) the server will reload the file and you'll see your changes right away.

+> Live Server is super-useful as a standalone tool - if you want to quickly serve any file or folder you can run `npx live-server file-or-folder`.

 [Remark] has a few tricks up it's sleeve for presentation mode.
 Try pressing `P` to enable presenter mode, giving you access to speaker notes, and a view of the next slide.
 If you press `C` you'll launch a second window which mirrors the current slide, and allows you to effectively present on a second screen.